 Friendly helpful service is standard and at no additional charge!
 No

 longer do you have to settle for poor quality department or drug store

 History is not as boring as school makes it out to be!

-What would a photographer from the 1900’s up to the 1970’s think of the cameras that we had to shoot during the last years of film photography.
-Or what would photographers up to the late 1980’s think about digital.
+What would a photographer from the 1900’s up to the 1970’s think of the cameras of today.
+Even the cameras that we had to shoot during the last years of film photography.
+What would photographers up to the late 1980’s think about digital.
 Or my big one what would people think about the digital editing and printing that we can do now.
-I tell people that if I could go back in time 50 years or more with my computer and my printer I could own the printing industry both for photographs and for printing of signs, posters, etc. With the equipment I have today I would be able to do retouching to photographs or print jobs that would be unheard of in years gone by.
+I tell people that if I could go back in time 50 years or more with my computer and my printer I could own the printing industry.
+Both for photographs and for printing of signs, posters, etc. I could do so much.
+With today’s equipment I would be able to do retouching & print jobs that were unheard of in years gone by.
 Or jobs that took days to do I could do in minutes.